tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 ifconfig eth1 NETMASK 255.255.255.0
 ifconfig eth1 192.168.2.1 up
 ```
 *Note: You can add other IP addresses to an interface by using the `ethx:x` notation such as `eth0:1`.
-This can be used to add your home ip address alongside  the lab's IP address and share the same switch*
+This can be used to add your home IP address alongside the lab's IP address and share the same switch*

 *For example `ifconfig eth0:1 192.168.10.1`*